Table of contents

 Using your personal savings to help grow your business is another option.
 You’ll want to think through the personal and business risk you would take on before going down this path.

 Have your friends and family shown an interest in helping you meet your small business goals?
 If so, this could be the perfect opportunity for them to help fund your business growth.
-Investing their cash in your business could help with renovation costs, expansion costs or even research and development for new product lines.
+Investing their cash in your business could help with renovation costs, expansion costs, or even research and development for new services or product lines.

 - How involved will your friends and family be in the strategic and managerial decisions?